fijam/md-rec/README.md

 md-rec will automatically turn accented letters in track names into ASCII.
 This works well for Latin scripts, not so much for Asian scripts.

 md-rec will fail if track duration is too short to finish labelling in time for the next track.
 It takes about 30-40s to label a track.

+In automatic mode (default) there may be duplicate TMarks entered by both the script and the recorder.
+See https://github.com/fijam/md-rec/issues/2 for possible workarounds.

 ## Troubleshooting